Richardaeld/Fat_Racoon_Kitchen/README.md

 + I deleted my recipe but I forgot to unfavorite it.
 Now I want to remove it from my profile page. <!-- Tests delete button for favorites/recents in profile --> <!-- Tests edit from C.R.U.D. -->

 #### Expectation(s):
+1. The button that removes a recipe from **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** functions properly.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
+1. The tester will create an account for this test, and will keep a record of said account.
-1. Tester will use different dummy information per recipe.
+1. The tester will use different dummy information per recipe, and will keep a record of all dummy recipes.
-1. Tester will keep a record of non deleted recipes so they can be handled after testing.
+1. The tester knows how to favorite a recipe.
-1. Tester knows how to delete recieps.
+1. The tester knows how to remove a recipe from **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes**.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Click on **Login** in navigation bar.
+1. Click on **Login** on the navigation bar.
-1. Click on **Create Account** tab.
+1. Click on the **Create Account** tab.
-1. Fill out all appropriate information and submit said information.
+1. Fill out all the appropriate information and submit said information.
-1. Once **Profile** page opens, click on **Share Recipe**.
+1. Once the **Profile** page opens, click on the **Share Recipe** button.
-1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
 1. Favorite this recipe.
-1. Go to **Profile** page and click **Share Recipe**
+1. Go to the **Profile** page and click the **Share Recipe** button.
-1. Fill out all appropriate information, including an avatar, to submit a new recipe.
+1. Fill out all the appropriate information, including an avatar, and submit another new recipe.
 1. Favorite this recipe.
 1. Repeat steps 8 - 10, five times.
-1. Delete a random recipe from its recipe page.
+1. Delete a recipe from these newly created recipes.
-1. Click on this deleted recipe's name in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** and be sure the missing recipe message flashes.
+1. Click on the deleted recipe's name in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** and be sure the missing recipe message flashes.
-1. Click on the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** recipe delete button.
+1. Removes the recipe from **10 Recently Favorited Recipes** and again on **10 Recently Viewed Recipes**.
-1. Check to be sure appropriate recipes were deleted from the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** lists.
+1. Check to be sure the appropriate recipes were deleted from the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** lists.

 #### Document Result(s):
-1. Documentation of any incorrect recipe deletions, including if this was a top or bottom adjacent recipe.
+1. An user account (for testing) was created to fullfill the test's requirments, record:
+    + The username and email address of the account.
+1. Recipe dummy data was created to fullfill the test's requirments, record:
+    + The names of all of the recipes created and the username of the account used to create the recipes.
+Also note which recipes were deleted by the tester.
+1. If the remove recipe button in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** does not function properly, record:
+    + The recipe name, the account username, screen resolution, and browser/device.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ## Program Tests
 ### BrowserStack